jmoyers/brain/readme.md

 regardless, so its a little silly to have two sources for such information. however, at the risk of a design wart, we'll optimize for working within the editor context directly

+also here we need to detect dangling references -- file got moved, deleted, renamed. really don't want to lose meta data that isn't stored directly with the file. seems inevitable we'd have to store one compressed copy of the file to do a diff with newly detected content and do mv/rename detection. overlaps with git, but don't want to make git a dependency. could use git if present, later on.

 ##### group